Over the years I’ve acquired a large music collection of about 100GB or 17000 files. Unfortunately, a lot of these are badly labelled and categorised.

 This downloadable program for Windows and Mac scans the files you point it to for a digital fingerprint that allows it to uniquely identify the piece of music contained within.
 To achieve this, TuneUp will actually “listen” to your music rather than rely on metadata such as the id3 tags or filename.

 I’ve used this tool to scan my own music collection and it reports that as much as 75% of my metadata is incorrect or missing.
-I am now slowly going through my entire collection with TuneUp, again, in clean mode rather than scan mode and am getting it to retag as much of my music as it can recognise.
+I am now slowly going through my whole collection with TuneUp, again, in clean mode rather than scan mode and am getting it to retag as much of my music as it can recognise.
 This is a tedious process, however, as sometimes it can get a completely different track than the one you’re relabelling; which means that it requires a bit of babysitting, but the amount of time and energy saving is still considerable, especially for larger collections or those that are wildly mislabelled.